THROUGHOUT THE COMMUNITY

 - Local brews

-Be sure to show your spirit, even if the football games don’t happen this year!
+Be sure to show your spirit, even with the Pac-12 season starting a little late!
 With more than 70 nail polish colors to choose from at Claire’s, it’s easy and fun to match your nails to your favorite team.
 Feeling bold?
 They also have a wide variety of colorful clip-in hair extensions and scrunchies in every possible color.
 Feeling really bold, men?
 Clip in extensions can easily be added to beards (email us a photo of colored extensions in your beard and we’ll send you a $10 Old Mill District gift card).

 Prepping to enjoy a day of games should not involve hours in the kitchen, but a solid meal is important to potentially help absorb any adult beverages and to fuel your energy.
 Jimmy John’s can deliver anything from one sandwich to a platter that will serve 40 hungry fans.
 Sandwiches can be customized, and pickles can be delivered by the quart (yessssss!), and chips and cookies help round out this tasty, effortless option.